zigpy/zha-device-handlers/README.md

 ## Primer

-ZHA device handlers and it's provided Quirks allow Zigpy, ZHA and Home Assistant to work with non standard Zigbee devices.
+ZHA device handlers and it's provided Quirks allow Zigpy based implementations to work with non standard Zigbee devices.
 If you are reading this you may have a device that isn't working as expected.
 This can be the case for a number of reasons but in this guide we will cover the cases where functionality is provided by a device in a non specification compliant manner by the device manufacturer.

 ## What are these specifications